wilcocsjr/flexible-area-card/README.md

 ## Installation

-### Method 1: HACS (Recommended)
+**Method 1: HACS (Recommended)**

-This card is not in the default HACS store.
-You can add it as a custom repository.
+1. This card is available in the [Home Assistant Community Store (HACS)](https://hacs.xyz/).

-1. Go to HACS > Frontend.
-2. Click the 3-dots menu in the top right and select **"Custom repositories"**.
-3. In the "Repository" field, paste the URL to your GitHub repository (e.g., `https://github.com/YOUR_USERNAME/YOUR_REPOSITORY`).
-4. Select the category **"Lovelace"**.
-5. Click **"Add"**.
-The card will now be available to install from the HACS frontend.

-### Method 2: Manual Installation

-1. Download the `flexible-area-card.js` file from the latest [release](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY/releases).
-2. Place the downloaded file into your `config/www/` directory.
-You may need to create a subdirectory, for example, `config/www/community/flexible-area-card/`.
+2. Search for "Flexible Area Card" and install it.
 3. Add the resource reference to your Lovelace configuration.

-Go to **Settings > Dashboards**, click the 3-dots menu, and select **"Resources"**.
-4. Click **"Add Resource"**:
-    *   Set **URL** to `/local/community/flexible-area-card/flexible-area-card.js` (adjust the path if you used a different one).
-    *   Set **Resource type** to `JavaScript Module`.
-5. Save.
+    ```yaml
+    # In your ui-lovelace.yaml or dashboard raw configuration
+    resources:
+      - url: /hacsfiles/flexible-area-card/flexible-area-card.js
+        type: module
+    ```

+**Method 2: Manual Installation**

+1. Download the `flexible-area-card.js` file from the [latest release](<link_to_your_releases_page>).
+2. Place the file in your `config/www/` directory.
+3. Add the resource reference to your Lovelace configuration.

+    ```yaml
+    # In your ui-lovelace.yaml or dashboard raw configuration
+    resources:
+      - url: /local/flexible-area-card.js
+        type: module
+    ```

 ## Configuration